joshtanenbaum/workshop-frontend-framework/README.md

 }
 ```

 Next, we'll call our movie API within this function, with the `val` query.
 We'll use Axios, a simple and widely-used promise-based HTTP client for API.
 Basically, you'll want to call `axios.get()`, to which you pass the moviedb URL, updated with your query (https://api.themoviedb.org/3/search/movie?query=YOURVALUEHERE&api_key=dbc0a6d62448554c27b6167ef7dabb1b).
-Make sure to replace the value in the string before you pass it to axios.get.
+Make sure to replace the value in the string before you pass it to `axios.get`.
 We suggest using template literals to make your life easier!

 Since Axios is promise based, you'll want to take the response from the API and then reassign those results with a line such as that below: